Lorne, Scotland: Early history

-In the 6th century, Irish migrants crossed the straits of Moyle, invading Lorn and the coast to its south, as well as the islands between there and Moyle in Ulster, establishing the Gaelic kingdom of Dál Riata.
+It was long thought that, in the 6th century, Irish migrants crossed the straits of Moyle, invading Lorn and the coast to its south, as well as the islands between there and Moyle in Ulster, establishing the Gaelic kingdom of Dál Riata.
+However, recent scholarship has questioned this conclusion, citing a lack of evidence for any invasion, and suggesting instead that this area of the west coast of Scotland and the north east coast of Ireland, so close geographically and connected by the sea rather than divided by it, had shared a language and culture prior to this.
 In around AD 500, Loarn mac Eirc (a brother of Fergus Mór) became king of Dál Riata, founding the Cenél Loairn.
 Gradually Dál Riata came to be split between a small number of kin groups, of which the Cenél Loairn controlled Mull and what is now Lorn; the realm of the Cenél Loairn (including Mull) acquired the name Lorn in reference to them.

 The Cenél Loairn established their main stronghold - Dun Ollaigh - a few miles north of Dun Ormidale.
 Irish annals record several attacks on Dun Ollaigh, including at least one by the king of Dál Riata, but the circumstances are not clear.
 Dun Ollaigh remained a stronghold throughout the existence of Dál Riata, but was abandoned shortly afterwards.